Feature request #297

 This is not a separated case - it is a common bug when displaying narrow, long polygons.

-#1 Updated by Gavin Macaulay - almost 11 years ago
+#1 Updated by Gavin Macaulay - over 11 years ago

 Qgis currently displays polygon and linestring labels at the position given by the mean of the points that define the polygon or linestring.
 Label 1246 looks to be in the appropriate place under that scheme.